onofreicl/ethos/docs/empathy/index.md

 keywords: [ethics, empathy, ethos, recognition]
 ---

-# Empathy
+# Ethical Empathy

-An Ethos has its own empathy (to other ethoses).
+An Ethos has its own empathy (with other ethoses).
 The stages of ethical empathy:

 1. Recognition
 1. Discrimination/Classification